 While attending an academic conference, however, Dr. Lim met a Dominican priest, Rev. Thomas Joseph White, O.P., who helped him find answers to these questions and more in the Catholic faith.
 Fr.
 White, in turn, introduced him to Rev. Sebastian Walshe, O.Praem. (’94) — a Norbertine priest, philosophy professor, and TAC alumnus.
 “I started meeting with Fr.
 Sebastian for private instruction to be received into the Catholic Church, even while I was still at the Protestant Seminary,” he remembers.
 “As a result of my conversion, I was excommunicated from my Protestant church, but the seminary still allowed me to graduate with a degree.”

 Having been received into the Catholic Church, Dr. Lim went on to earn a master’s degree in theology at the Dominican House of Studies in Washington, D.C.
 He then entered the doctoral program in theology at the University of Notre Dame, during which time he met his wife, Mary Elizabeth.
-The couple married in 2015 and now has two sons and a baby girl on the way.
+The couple married in 2015 and now has two boys and a girl, with another girl on the way.

 As he was finishing his doctorate, Dr. Lim applied for a position on the TAC teaching faculty, which led him to read, for the first time, the College’s founding document, A Proposal for the Fulfillment of Catholic Liberal Education.
 Intellectually and professionally, he says, it was a game-changer for him: “After I read the Blue Book, I realized that I would be terribly unhappy anywhere else.”